EmielGHY/ML6_challenge/README.md

 ![Data overview](data.png)

 The command above uses the `task.py` file.
-As you can see in the figure above, this file only uses the mug images in the `train` folder and uses the images in the `eval` folder to evaluate the model.
+As you can see in the figure above, this file only uses the beer images in the `train` folder and uses the images in the `eval` folder to evaluate the model.
 This is excellent to test how the model performs but to obtain a better evaluation one can also train upon all available data which should increase the performance on the dataset you will be evaluated on.
 After you finished your solution in `model.py`, you can continue reading to learn how to train your model on the full dataset.

 ## Deploying the Model

-Once you've got the code working you will need to deploy the model to Google Cloud to turn it into an API that can receive new images of mugs and returns its prediction them.
+Once you've got the code working you will need to deploy the model to Google Cloud to turn it into an API that can receive new images of draft beers and returns its prediction them.
 Don't worry, the code for this is already written in the `final_task.py` file.
 To deploy your model, you only have to run a few commands in your command line.

 To export your trained model and to train your model on the images in the `train` and `eval` folder you have to execute the following command (only do this once you've completed coding the `model.py` file):